Boucher Family Farm

 Green Mountain Blue Cheese

-For the past fourteen years we have made small production raw-milk cheeses by hand at our dairy.
-Locally, they can be found at City Market, Healthy Living and Shelburne Supermarket in Chittenden County; Brattleboro Food Co-op in Windham County; Squash Valley Produce in Washington County.
-We also have cheese available at the farm.
+For the past 18 years we have made small production raw-milk cheeses by hand at our dairy.
+Locally, they can be found at City Market, Healthy Living and Shelburne Supermarket in Chittenden County; Brattleboro Food Co-op in Windham County; We also have cheese available at the farm, and at Burlington's summer farmers' market.

 BLUE CHEESES: Gore-Dawn-Zola, Boucher Blue, Madison Blue